 “Around 2010, when Glenn Beck had a Fox News show, he went on the offensive against the term ‘social justice,’” said Kris VanEngen, justice mobilizing coordinator for World Renew.
 Beck’s influence turned many viewers into critics of the concept.

-In 28 verses of the Old Testament and throughout the life of Jesus, the Bible is clear that Christ-followers are called to “do justice.”
+Throughout the Old and New Testaments, the Bible is clear that Christ-followers are called to “do justice.”
 Unfortunately, because justice issues often intersect with politics, especially in their most urgent moments, it can be difficult for Christians today to recognize where justice fits in their Christian walk.

 “What I think we have to come back to is that there is an idea of social justice that is largely determined by our society, and then there is biblical justice, which is determined by Scripture,” said Eliza Cortez-Bast, coordinator for local missional engagement for the Reformed Church in America.